koayyiting/T06-ID-Assignment1/README.md

 ### Acknowledgements

-- I received inspiration for this project from X (example: w3school)
+- I received inspiration for this project from w3school, youtube